JakubTesarek/dbgr/README.md

     assert rv.status == 201
 ```

+## Tools
+Module `dbgr.tool` provides function `uuid4` that gives you random uuid as a string.
+In the future there we will add another usefull methods.

 ## Autocomplete and History
 DBGR supports autocomplete for commands and requests.
 You need to install and setup [argcomplete](https://pypi.org/project/argcomplete/) according to documentation.